shrutisharma27/7targets-docs/docs/_docs/faqs/faqs.md

 - The lead unsubscribes
 - The lead is not interested in our offering

-#### In Sales Asssitant Can I add same lead email-id for different context ?
+#### In Sales Asssitant, can I add same lead email-id for different context ?
-Yes you can, unless the lead is unsubscribed.
+No you cannot.
+You will have to edit the lead and restart the follow-up.

 #### Can I have my company logo in the assistant signature ?
 Right now we do not have the feature to add logo to the signature.
 Logos, Square boxes, and ‘sales-ly emails’ get a lower response rate compared to plain, simple, direct, conversational emails.